Racial views of Donald Trump: Kamala Harris citizenship conspiracy theories

-NYC Subway assault tweet

-On August 30, 2020, Trump retweeted a video showing white woman being shoved into a subway by a black man.
-The video was labeled "Black Lives Matter/Antifa" but in reality the video depicted a mentally ill individual with no connection to either group.
-The video was originally posted on social media by a white nationalist.
+Some commentators considered Trump's comments to be a racist and anti-immigrant attack, undermining the legitimacy of the children of immigrants of color as legitimate Americans.
+This view was repeated when Trump made a similar attack against Nikki Haley during the 2024 Republican Presidential primaries, viewing it as part of a pattern of attacks similar to his attacks on Obama, Cruz, and Harris, aiming to marginalize Americans who are not white.
+Tamara Keith also pointed out that Trump's own mother immigrated to the United States from Scotland.

 "Good genes"

 At a September 18, 2020, rally in Bemidji, Minnesota, Trump told a mostly white audience, "You have good genes, you know that, right?
 You have good genes.
 A lot of it is about the genes, isn't it, don't you believe?
 The racehorse theory?
 You think we're so different.
 You have good genes in Minnesota."
+Many cited these remarks as eugenic and related them to Nazism during World War II.

 First 2020 presidential debate

-At a debate with presidential candidate Joe Biden on September 29, 2020, moderator Chris Wallace asked Trump if he would “condemn white supremacists and groups to say they need to stand down and not add to the violence."
-Trump responded, “Sure.
-I’m willing to do that.”
+At a debate with presidential candidate Joe Biden on September 29, 2020, moderator Chris Wallace asked Trump if he would "condemn white supremacists and groups to say they need to stand down and not add to the violence."
+Trump responded, "Sure.
+I'm willing to do that."
 Trump asked for clarification, saying: "Who would you like me to condemn?"
 Biden said the Proud Boys.
 Trump then stated "Proud Boys, stand back and stand by, but I'll tell you what, I'll tell you what, somebody's got to do something about Antifa and the left, because this is not a right-wing problem."

 One researcher said that Proud Boys memberships on Telegram channels grew nearly 10 percent after the debate.
 The Washington Post reported that Trump's comments were quickly "enshrined in memes, including one depicting Trump in one of the Proud Boys' signature polo shirts.
 Another meme showed Trump's quote alongside an image of bearded men carrying American flags and appearing to prepare for a fight.
 A third incorporated "STAND BACK AND STAND BY" into the group's logo."